 To maximize the value of your PC Optimum points, you should redeem them whenever there’s a bonus event.
 Over Black Friday / Cyber Monday, Shoppers Drug Mart had their biggest bonus redemption event of the year where you would get $100 off when you redeemed 70,000 PC Optimum points, $200 off when you redeemed 130,000 PC Optimum points and $400 off redemptions of 400,000 PC Optimum points.
 That was an extra $30, $70 and $150 respectively which is insane.

+Those are some pretty sweet bonuses.
+If you use the tricks here to earn points and then redeem them during bonus events, you come out big.
 These bonus events usually only happen at Shoppers Drug Mart but I believe a similar (but less valuable) promo was also available at Superstore.
-I’d say these offers happen about twice a year so it can be worth saving your points if you have some bigger expenses coming up.
+I’d say these offers happen about four to six times a year so it can be worth saving your points.

 Stack promotions when you can

 A while back Shoppers Drug Mart had a one-day promo where I would get 8,000 PC Optimum points if I spent $30.
 The weekly flyer at the time also had an offer of 2,000 PC Optimum points when you purchase Head & Shoulders shampoo.
 Let’s say the shampoo costs $5, if I bought $30 worth, I would have earned a total of 20,000 PC Optimum points (8,000 + 12,000).
 If I paid with my PC Financial World Elite Mastercard, I would have earned an additional 1,350 PC Optimum points.
 That’s a total of 21,350 PC Optimum points which has a value of $21.35 on a purchase of $30.
 In case you’re wondering, that’s a return of 71% in PC Optimum points.